Online Data Analytics Degree ProgramsConsider a featured online data science program that is currently taking applications.

 Typical Online Data Analytics Courses

 - Data and Visual Analytics: This class sets out to teach students about methods for modeling and visualizing high dimensional data.
 Student can learn techniques that are relevant to modeling, as well as explore computer programs explicitly for this use.
+This course can include coding languages such as R and python, or other visualization software like PowerBI and Tableau.

 - Regression Analysis: Students in this course can learn to further investigate the relationships between data to hopefully predict future values.
 The use of mathematical models and explanatory variables is vast throughout this course.
+From simple linear regression to multiple regression and logistic regression, this course can cover both the foundational knowledge needed to understand when to apply these analyses as well as how to conduct them in a specific coding language.

 Data Analytics Careers